chafiq1992/attendance-app/README.md

 # Attendance App

-A lightweight Flask application for tracking employee attendance backed by a Postgres database (for example on Supabase).
+A lightweight Flask application for tracking employee attendance backed by a Postgres database hosted on Supabase.
 Employees can check in, start breaks, log work outcomes and more, all via a simple web UI.

 ## Required Environment Variables

-The app pulls configuration from a few environment variables:
+Configure the backend with your Supabase credentials using these variables:

-- `SUPABASE_URL` – Postgres connection string.
+- `SUPABASE_URL` – URL of your Supabase project.
-- `SUPABASE_KEY` – service API key for Supabase (if required).
+- `SUPABASE_KEY` – service API key for the project.
 - `DATABASE_URL` – optional Postgres connection string overriding
   `SUPABASE_URL`.